Liver & intrahepatic bile ducts

 • Hepatocellular carcinoma, multiple (see comment)

 • Comment: Tumor 1 is located in the right lobe and 3 cm in size with no necrosis.
 Tumor 2 is located in the right lobe and 2.5 cm in size with incomplete necrosis (viable tumor present).
 Percentage of tumor necrosis for tumor 2 is 75%.
 Tumor 3 is located in the left lobe and 1.5 cm in size with no necrosis.
 Tumor 4 is located in the right lobe and 2.5 cm in size with incomplete necrosis (viable tumor present).
 Percentage of tumor necrosis for tumor 4 is 10%.
 Tumor 5 is located in the left lobe and 1.5 cm in size with no necrosis.
 Histologic type is hepatocellular carcinoma with grade G2 - G3: moderately to poorly differentiated.
-The tumor is confined to the liver and biliary and vascular margins are free of tumor.
-Vascular invasion present.
-No lymph nodes submitted or found.
+The tumor is confined to the liver and biliary and vascular margins are free of a tumor.
+Vascular invasion is present.
+No lymph nodes were submitted or found.
 AJCC 8th edition pathologic stage is ypT2NX (combined stage II) and UNOS stage is T4a.
 The background liver shows cirrhosis.

 Differential diagnosis